dougeby/IntuneDocs/intune/wi-fi-profile-shared-key.md

 ## Create the XML file from an existing Wi-Fi connection
 You can also create an XML file from an existing Wi-Fi connection using the following steps:

-1. On a computer that is connected to or has recently connected to the wireless network, open the `\ProgramData\Microsoft\Wlansvc\Profiles\Interfaces\{guid}` folder.
+1. On a computer that is connected to, or has recently connected to the wireless network, open the `\ProgramData\Microsoft\Wlansvc\Profiles\Interfaces\{guid}` folder.

-  It’s best to use a computer that has not connected to many wireless networks, because you’ll have to search through each profile to find the right one.
+  It’s best to use a computer that hasn't connected to many wireless networks.
+Otherwise, you may have to search through each profile to find the correct one.

 2. Search through the XML files to locate the file with the correct name.
 3. After you have the correct XML file, copy and paste the XML code into the **Data** field of the OMA-URI settings page.